ofajs/ofa-v4-docs/docs/en/docs/create-app/scsr.md

 The current SCSR solution is actually more similar to a SSG (Static Site Generation) solution because it pre-renders the pages into static content and then interacts with them through the client. ofa.js has provided a relatively independent component encapsulation solution, allowing frontend developers to encapsulate components and combine them with traditional backend rendering solutions (such as website rendering frameworks in languages like Node.js, Go, Java, PHP, etc.), enabling backend developers to quickly use these encapsulated components to build high-quality web pages.

 We plan to provide a complete Server-Side Rendering (SSR) solution in the future.
-The principle of this solution is to first obtain the element content of the next page, and then compare it with the current page's tag content in order to dynamically add, delete, and modify attribute values.
+The principle of this solution is to first obtain the element content of the next page, and then compare it with the current page's tag content in order to dynamically add, delete, and modify property values.
 However, it is important to note that this SSR solution can be time-consuming because it involves complex element comparison and modification operations.

 ofa.js is an emerging framework, and the author's limited spare time means that the SSR solution has not been fully developed yet.
 However, if ofa.js gains more users in the future and there is a strong demand for an SSR solution, the author will continue to improve and develop this solution.
 Currently, the author is focusing on the stability and feature expansion of the framework, and welcomes user feedback and suggestions to better meet user needs in the future.